BookSong/li-near/README.md

 # li-near
-A easy-to-use linear algebra library with nodejs, using lapack for good performance.
+An easy-to-use linear algebra library with nodejs, using lapack for good performance.
 Inspired by https://github.com/NaturalNode/node-lapack

 # How to use